Congratulations on finding the office of your dreams. Now it’s time to notify your clients, suppliers, and other partners that you’re moving.

 If appropriate, post pictures of your packing party or the new facility on social media.
 Use this opportunity to encourage customers to join your social networks.
 Sharing the occasional moving hiccup can be fun too.
 It can promote a more human understanding of service delays or mix-ups.
 But overall, your company must appear in control and keep business as usual, as much as possible.

-- Don’t forget to update your company website, and if appropriate, post a notice on the site during the move if customers may experience service delays
+Announce it on your website.
+Don’t forget to update your company website, and if appropriate, post a notice on the site during the move – especially if customers could experience temporary changes to their service.

 And remember, anything can happen in the world of real estate.
 Be sure your plans are finalized before communicating the details of your office move to avoid potential embarrassment.